 Where ICT transmits, converts or records video with synchronized audio, it shall preserve caption data such that it can be displayed in a manner consistent with clauses 7.1.1 and 7.1.2.

 Additional presentational aspects of the text such as screen position, text colours, text style and text fonts may convey meaning, based on regional conventions.
 Altering these presentational aspects could change the meaning and should be avoided wherever possible.

+7.1.4 Captions characteristics and personalisation

+Where ICT displays captions, it should provide a way for the user to personalise the characteristics of the caption presentation.

+NOTE: Defining the background and foreground colour of subtitles, font type, size opacity of the background box of subtitles, and the contour or border of the fonts can contribute to meeting this requirement.

+7.1.5 Spoken subtitles

+Where ICT displays video with synchronized audio, it should have a mode of operation to provide a spoken output of the available captions.

+NOTE 1: Being able to manage speech output range for spoken subtitles independently from general ICT speech is preferable for most users.
+That is possible when the audio file with spoken subtitle is delivered in a separate audio track and mixed in the end users device.

+NOTE 2: Presenting the separate audio track with spoken subtitles in synchronization with the displayed subtitles/captions improves understandability of the subtitles.

+NOTE 3: Providing subtitles/captions as separate text-streams, facilitates converting the respective texts into audio.

 7.2 Audio description technology